Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 ##### Renovating the City

-Each evening, {@b} Tsien Chiang relays her orders for I'Cath's reconstruction to her droves of jiangshi agents, led by Minister Suen.
+Each evening,   Tsien Chiang relays her orders for I'Cath's reconstruction to her droves of jiangshi agents, led by Minister Suen.
 Suen then disseminates these orders to the jiangshi of the Gemstone Garden, who work through the night.
-Every morning, Tsien Chiang finds some aspect of the city's miraculous changes unacceptable and returns to her palace, where she spends the day assembling new orders for her [[/5.
-Mechanics/Bestiary/Undead/Jiangshi (VRGR).md|jiangshi]] servants.
+Every morning, Tsien Chiang finds some aspect of the city's miraculous changes unacceptable and returns to her palace, where she spends the day assembling new orders for her [[5.
+Mechanics\Bestiary\Undead\Jiangshi (VRGR).md|jiangshi]] servants.

 ##### The Darklord's Daughters